Quasihomomorphisms to real algebraic groups: Proof of the main theorem

 Now $G$ is a Zariski-connected real algebraic group, so it decomposes as $G = (R/F) \ltimes U$, where $U$ is unipotent, $R$ is reductive, and $F$ is a finite subgroup of $R$.
 The action of $R/F$ on $U$ pulls back to an action of $R$, which defines a semidirect product $R \ltimes U$, which surjects on $H$ with kernel $F$.
 By \cref{compact extension}, we can therefore assume that

 We now decompose the reductive part as

-where \begin{itemize} \item $T$ is a torus; \item $G_b$ is the product of all those simple factors $S$ such that the composition $\Gamma \xrightarrow{f} G \to S$ is bounded and not a homomorphism; \item $G_h$ is the product of all those simple factors $S$ such that the composition $\Gamma \xrightarrow{f} G \to S$ is a homomorphism. \end{itemize}
+where \begin{itemize} \item $T$ is a torus; \item $G_b$ is the product of all those simple factors $S$ such that the composition $\Gamma \xrightarrow{f} G \to S$ is bounded but does not have central defect; \item $G_h$ is the product of all those simple factors $S$ such that the composition $\Gamma \xrightarrow{f} G \to S$ has central defect. \end{itemize}

 By \cref{simple case}, every simple factor is indeed either in $G_b$ or in $G_h$.
 We also note that the projection of $\langle D \rangle$ to $G_h$ is trivial, hence so is the projection of $\Delta$ to $G_h$.